Jennifer S. Kovar, Co-Chair

 Natalie Galucia, Ex Officio

 Natalie Galucia, MSW, has a passion for working with older adults.
 She received her BSW in 2010 from Concordia University in Wisconsin and her Master of Social Work from Washington University in St. Louis in 2012, where she concentrated in Gerontology with an emphasis on policy.
 During her Master’s program she completed an internship in Washington, DC with Age4Action Network as a policy intern working on the reauthorization of the Older Americans Act.
-Ms. Galucia is currently Executive Director of Village to Village Network, working out of St. Louis, and continues to spread knowledge of the Village Movement through her work with STL Village.
+Ms. Galucia is currently the client care manager at Home Care Assistance in.
+St. Louis and was previously executive director of Village to Village Network, the national peer support group for the Village movement.
+She also volunteers as a local ambassador for Aging2.0, a national organization supporting innovation in development of new products and services to serve the needs of an aging population.